16 September – 8 October

 To honor Exxon we made a beautiful lake of rich dark crude.
 Every morning at break-of-day a maiden would immerse herself in the sacred pool.
 As she emerged we sprinkled her with gold dust that glistened in the morning sun.
 Select devotees were then allowed to lick her entire body clean.

 To honor Adani we built a mountain of a man, 10 metres tall, of solid black coal, roughly hewn from the earth itself.
-The embodiment of all the awesome power that coal has given us: The power to build a world of our own making: A brave, new, invincible world of glass and steel and concrete.
-Stronger and better and more glorious than the weak, tired, exhausted, delicate, sensitive, sickly natural world that we left for dead!
+The embodiment of all the awesome power that coal has given us: The power to build a world of our own making, a brave, new, invincible world of glass and steel and concrete.
+Stronger and better and more glorious than the weak, tired, exhausted, sensitive, sickly natural world that we left for dead!

 Well, it didn’t work, did it?
 Something went wrong.
 Everything fucked up!